yorkie-team/yorkie/design/sharded-cluster-mode.md

 This is because Ring Hash always recalculates hash table whenever there are changes in upstream hosts, but Maglev only recaulcates preference list for changed host, and repopulate only the changes made in preference list to lookup table.
 This makes Maglev more efficient than Ring hash on rehashing calculation.

-Shard cluster mode in Yorkie supports both Ring hash and Maglev algorithm for hash-based sharding.
+Sharded cluster mode in Yorkie supports both Ring hash and Maglev algorithm for hash-based sharding.

 For more information about Maglev, follow: [Maglev: A Fast and Reliable Software Network Load Balancer](https://ai.google/research/pubs/pub44824)